 Leaving Cobh we head to the Midleton Distillery, where all the spirits come out of a bottle!
 Here is where such well-known liquors as Jameson, Paddy, Power’s, Redbreast and many more are distilled.
 Everybody who takes the tour leaves feeling much, much better about of life!

-We then head to Blarney, to the Woolen Mills and Blarney Castle.
+This morning we begin our day in Blarney, with a visit to the Woolen Mills or the castle.
 Some of you may want to kiss the stone; others may wish to do some last minute shopping - it will be up to you.
 The grounds around the castle are beautiful and, weather permitting, make for a great walk.

 After this, we head for Bunratty in county Clare where we will tour the folk park and round off the evening with a farewell celebration of Irish music, dance and food.